cloudify-examples/cloudify-environment-setup/README.md

 # Cloudify Environment Setup

 **NOTE: This setup will create a Cloudify Manager and then configure it.**

-**The setup will not configure and existing Cloudify Manager installation.**
+**The setup will not configure an existing Cloudify Manager installation.**

 _Note: Without bootstrap, deployment should take 5 minutes.
 With bootstrap, up to 40 minutes._